contact-us twitter arrow-right arrow-down search facebook map email close arrow-left arrow-up translate facebook

 Summative assessment

 We use Target Tracker to monitor our data.
 Progress is recorded termly and the data analysed.
 This links to the Early Years Development Matters and National Curriculum.
-We buy in support from Target Tracker to ensure that we moderate successfully.
+Target Tracker provide support to ensure our moderation of data is robust.

 Teachers highlight the coverage and understanding of the curriculum and make a judgement about where the child is.